 His Eminence was received into the Orthodox Church in 1967 and ordained to the priesthood in 1978.
 Vladika was consecrated to the Episcopate in 2009 and in 2015 was elevated as the ruling bishop for the Archdiocese of Canada. and has served his flock with the same dedication and sacrifice of his predecessors, those Bishops who crisscrossed this country proclaiming the saving work of the Lord in Canada.

 St. Nicholas is served by the Archpriest Gregory Scratch.
 A graduate of the Emily Carr University of Art and Design in Vancouver, Fr.
 Gregory attended classes at the University of St. Paul in Ottawa at the Andrey Sheptytsky Institute of Eastern Christian Studies and was ordained to the diaconate in 2003, serving at the Annunciation Cathedral in Ottawa.
 Along with his liturgical and pastoral responsibilities, he also worked as an art instructor at the The Perley Rideau Veterans Health Center.
-In the summer of 2012, he was ordained to the holy priesthood and moved with his wife Matushka Taesia and their four children to Winnipeg to serve the parish of St. Nicholas, Narol.
+In the summer of 2012, he was ordained to the holy priesthood and moved with his wife Matushka Taesia and their four children (Maria-Suzanne, Seraphim, Elizabeth and Alexander) to Winnipeg to serve the parish of St. Nicholas, Narol.
 In 2021 Fr.
 Gregory completed his first unit in the CPE (Clinical Pastoral Education) program run out of St. Boniface Hospital and the University of Winnipeg, and is currently the Dean of Manitoba, Saskatchewan and Nunavut.

-In 2018, Stephen Sharman was ordained to the priesthood to assist in the pastoral and liturgical life of St. Nicholas in Narol.
+In 2018, Father Stephen Sharman was ordained to the priesthood to assist in the pastoral and liturgical life of St. Nicholas in Narol.
 Father.
 Stephen served many rural communities throughout Manitoba as an Anglican priest for over 20 years, before being received into the Orthodox Church in 2012.
 He earned a PhD degree from the University of Wales Trinity Saint David’s. with his dissertation was entitled ‘Visions of Light in the Writings of the Venerable Bede’.

 The Archimandrite Alexander (Pihatch) or Fr.
 Dennis -as he was known- started his life of service to Christ in the Orthodox Church at St. Nicholas, where he was Ordained to the Diaconate in 1986.
 Father Alexander/Dennis served the Mission community in Yorkton Sask.
 (St. Mark’s) and was longtime dean of Manitoba and Saskatchewan for many years.
 He was appointed the chancellor in 1996 and in 1998 he was appointed the dean of St. Herman of Alaska Sobor in Edmonton.
 In 2009 he was tonsured a monk, taking the name of Alexander and served as the Dean at the Annunciation Cathedral in Ottawa, before being assigned to the OCA representative Church in Moscow (St. Catherine’s).
 Despite Fr.
 Alexander many postings and work across the Archdiocese and OCA, he always kept in contact with Fr.
 Bob, Matushka Dianne and St. Nicholas, and left an indelible mark of love and service for our community.
 Our community as it exists today has much to do with is witness and service to Christ.
+On Oct.
+7th 2016 Fr.
+Alexander reposed in the Lord while visiting Toronto.
+He is always remembered as a founder of St. Nicholas.
+May his memory be eternal!

 Matushka Susan Blomquist was a quiet and guiding presence at St. Nicholas.
 Her life as a wife, mother, and Matushka (Predeceased by her husband Fr.
 James Blomquist +2002).
 Matushka Susan manifested the generosity of Christ towards all she came in contact with.
 She was ever dedicated (even to the day before her repose) to seniors and shut ins : visiting them, driving them to Church doctor’s appointments, or driving them to visit family in nursing homes.
 She provided flowers and food for parish feasts (especially those dedicated to the Mother of God) and those who were hungry, all the while giving what little energy, or funds she had.
 Matushka Susan suddenly passed away on Nov.
 7th 2018.
 Her example of faithfulness, and charity is an example of the Lord’s love for humanity, that inspires the members of St. Nicholas to this day.
 May her memory be Eternal.